 The President of Fidus Investment (FDUS) is Buying Shares

-Following this transaction Thomas Charles Lauer’s holding in the company was increased by 6.7% to a total of $964.7K.
-Following Thomas Charles Lauer’s last FDUS Buy transaction on March 12, 2018, the stock climbed by 1.4%.
+In addition to Thomas Charles Lauer, 5 other FDUS executives reported Buy trades in the last month.
+Following this transaction Thomas Charles Lauer’s holding in the company was increased by 2.51% to a total of $950.6K.

 See today’s analyst top recommended stocks >>